huangxiyao/casci/jenkins-docker/ReadMe.md

 4. **Jenkins Data**

-  Also builds on the Jenkins CD image and provides the data volumes required by the Jenkins CAS image.
+  Provides the data volumes required by the Jenkins CAS image.
 This project is purposely incomplete and requires the addition of Jenkins configuration, security credentials and company-specific properties.

 ## Why develop a new Jenkins image?